abpio/abp-commercial-docs/en/others/penetration-test-report.md

 The following alert also includes this issue.
 To understand this alert, you can take a look at the next alert: _Cookie Without Secure Flag [Risk: Low]_

-### Cookie Without Secure Flag [Risk: Low] — Positive (No need a fix)
+### Cookie Without Secure Flag [Risk: Low] — Positive (No need for a fix)

 * *[GET] — https://localhost:44378 (and there are several URLs)*

 **Description:** A cookie has been set without the secure flag, which means that the cookie can be accessed via unencrypted connections.
-The following cookies don't have `httponly` flag.
+The following cookies don't have an `httponly` flag.

 * `XSRF-TOKEN` (Anti CSRF token cookie)
 * `.AspNetCore.Culture` (ASP.NET Core culture cookie)